Market Insights

 ECONOMIC DATA

 The first big labor read for June.
-A still-tight job market would give the hawks cover to hold, while a sharp slowdown would reopen the rate-cut debate the April dissents exposed.
+A still-firm job market would give the Fed cover to keep holding, while a sharp slowdown would strengthen the case for cuts later this year.

 Jun